rfpotrero/The-Gem-in-the-Tower/README.md

   - Once that is completed.
 Click in Deploy
     - In Deploy Method clink under GitHub
     - Connect your Github repository to Heroku
     - At the bottom under Manual Deployment select the Branch you want to deploy.
-Most likely main
+Main by default
     - Click in Deploy Branch
+    - Click in the View button to open deployed app.
 * Local deployment
   - Execute in terminal node index.js inside the project's folder
   - If there is any errors we will need to install further modules.
 The most common total, in the terminal entry npm install total